kwokkayan/StudySafe_B_Group_L/ReadMe.md

 - Venue model and API
 - Travel Record model and API
 - Task force and device users registration
+### StudySafe Trace
+- Constraint checking for endpoints
+- /venues/ view and logic
+- /contacts/ view and logic
 ---
 ## Registration of user accounts
 1. login to the admin page using the admin account stated in the project document, select the user group "Users".